outscale/terraform-outscale-nets/README.md

 ## 🧭 Overview

-**terraform-osc-vpc** is a Terraform/OpenTofu module for deploying a vpc and the necessary components (subnets, internet gateway, ...).
+**terraform-outscale-nets** is a Terraform/OpenTofu module for deploying a vpc and the necessary components (subnets, internet gateway, ...).

 Key features:
 - public/private/storage subnets